IObundle/iob-soc/hardware/asic/README.md

 ```

 This will clone the specific version of Skywater PDK, pull and build its Docker
 container.
-If everything is properly installed, it will report
+If everything is properly installed, it will report success.
+To test
-success.
-To test the OpenLane flow and PDK installation, run
+the OpenLane flow and PDK installation, run

 ```bash
 make test
 ```

-This runs a 5-minute test that verifies the OpenLane and Skywater PDK
+This runs a test design flow that verifies the OpenLane and Skywater PDK
 installations, and reports success if everything has been successfully
 installed.

-**NOTE**: If mounting *docker* is requiring sudo access, then follow these steps:
+**NOTE**: If mounting *docker* is requiring sudo access, then follow these
+steps:

 1. First create the docker group, if it is not already there.
 ```bash